Atharva-Bane/PZEM-Energy-Monitoring-System/logs/system-evolution.md

 * Difficulty maintaining consistent communication

 ---

-## Major Design Pivot

-Due to reliability concerns, the architecture was redesigned.
+## Transition from Node-RED to Custom Stack

-### Decision:
+### Initial Approach

-Remove Raspberry Pi entirely and shift to a fully ESP32-based system.
+During early development, Node-RED was considered for visualizing and handling data due to its simplicity and rapid setup.

 ---

+### Limitation

+While Node-RED allowed quick prototyping, it had limitations:

+* Less flexibility in UI customization
+* Limited control over data handling and scaling
+* Not ideal for building a fully customized application

+---

+### Design Decision

+To gain better control and scalability, the system was redesigned using:

+* Node.js for backend processing
+* React for frontend visualization

+Also Remove Raspberry Pi entirely and shift to a fully ESP32-based system.

+---

-## Updated Architecture
+## Revised Concept

 ESP32 → MQTT Broker (Mosquitto) → Node.js → React Frontend
+Mosquitto, Node.js (backend), React (frontend) were installed on Laptop.

 ---